 This type of veil gets the name “fingertip veil” because this veil flows down to touch the bride’s fingertips, which is measured to be approximately 36 to 38 inches.
 This style is popularly loved in traditional veil styles

-Waltz/ Knee Length Veil:
+Waltz/ Knee Length Veil

 Extending to approximately 50 or in some cases 60 inches long and reaching the bride’s knees, this style of veils is also the veil of choice among those who prefer a nice and long traditional kind of bridal veil.
 Wouldn’t it look amazing, swaying as you waltz with your partner on your wedding day?

-Chapel/ Floor Length Veil:
+Chapel/ Floor Length Veil

+To go all out and have a gorgeous princess kind of look, it is best to opt for a floor-length veil that also goes by the name of “Chapel veil”.
 A chapel veil is a traditional type of veil common among Catholic brides.
 It is more like a headscarf, long or short, that drapes over your shoulders like a coat.
 They are typically 80 inches long.